hhenley2624/Advanced-Python-Projects/README.md

+# Advanced Python Projects

+>I am excited to share a glimpse into the projects I tackled during my graduate-level Python Programming course, a journey that fueled my excitement and passion for software engineering.
+Below are a few highlights of the projects that not only showcase my proficiency in Python but also sparked my enthusiasm for the ever-evolving field of software engineering!

-**Machine Learning for Kickstarter Project Status Prediction**
+## Machine Learning for Kickstarter Project Status Prediction

-In this project, I developed a machine learning program to predict the success or failure status of Kickstarter projects based on their descriptions.
+>In this project, I developed a machine learning program to predict the success or failure status of Kickstarter projects based on their descriptions.
 The program utilizes three different machine learning models: Decision Tree, K-Nearest Neighbors (KNN), and Neural Network.
 The project involves data preprocessing, model training, and evaluation using standard metrics.

-Key Components and Techniques:
+## Key Components and Techniques:

-1. Data Preprocessing:
+### Data Preprocessing:

 - Utilized the pandas library to load and filter Kickstarter project data from a CSV file.